-SECTION 42.
-Ordinance 5280, Section 7, as amended, K.C.C.
+SECTION 28.
+Ordinance 5280, Section 7, as amended, and K.C.C.
 12.20.100 are hereby amended to read as follows:

-A.1.
-Any charging party, respondent or aggrieved person on whose behalf the finding was made, after an order of the ((office of)) human and civil rights commission is made in accordance with K.C.C.
+- A.1.
+Any charging party, respondent or aggrieved person on whose behalf the finding was made, after an order of the office of ((eivil rights)) equity and racial and social justice is made in accordance with K.C.C.
 12.20.090.B., may appeal the order by electing to have the claims on which reasonable cause was found decided in a civil action under K.C.C.
 12.20.124 or in a hearing before the hearing examiner.
-The ((office of)) human and civil rights commission shall provide the charging party, respondent and aggrieved person on whose behalf the finding was made with information regarding how to make the election.
+The office of ((eivil rights)) equity and racial and social justice shall provide the charging party, respondent and aggrieved person on whose behalf the finding was made with information regarding how to make the election.
 This election must be made not later than thirty days after the receipt by the electing person of service of the order.
-The person making the election shall give notice of the election stating which forum is elected to the ((office of)) human and civil rights commission and to all other charging parties and respondents to whom the complaint relates.
-The notice of election should identify clearly and specifically:

-a. the errors that the appellant believes were made in the action or decision that is being appealed, or the procedural irregularities associated with that action or decision;

-b. specific reasons by the county's action should be reversed or modified; and c. the desired outcome of the appeal.

-2. Any order issued by the ((office of)) human and civil rights commission under K.C.C.
-12.20.090.B. becomes final thirty days after service of the order unless a written notice of election is filed with the ((office of )) human and civil rights commission within the thirty-day period.
+The person making the election shall give notice of the election stating which forum is elected to the office of ((eivil rights)) equity and racial and social justice and to all other charging parties and respondents to whom the complaint relates.
+The notice of election should identify clearly and specifically: - a. the errors that the appellant believes were made in the action or decision that is being appealed, or the procedural irregularities associated with that action or decision; - b. specific reasons by the county's action should be reversed or modified; and - c. the desired outcome of the appeal. - 2.
+Any order issued by the office of ((eivil rights)) equity and racial and social justice under K.C.C.
+12.20.090.B. becomes final thirty days after service of the order unless a written notice of election is filed with the office of ((eivil rights)) equity and racial and social justice within the thirty-day period.
 If the order becomes final, parties violating the order are subject to the enforcement provisions of K.C.C.
-12.20.120.

-B. If no election of civil action is made, and an election for hearing is made, the complaint, any and all findings made and either affirmative action measures or civil penalties, or both, required shall be certified by the ((office of)) human and civil rights commission to the ((office of the)) hearing examiner for hearing.
+12.20.120. - B. If no election of civil action is made, and an election for hearing is made, the complaint, any and all findings made and either affirmative action measures or civil penalties, or both, required shall be certified by the office of ((eivil rights)) equity and racial and social justice to the office of the hearing examiner for hearing.

-C. A hearing shall be conducted by the ((office of the)) hearing examiner for the purpose of affirming, denying or modifying the order.
+C. A hearing shall be conducted by the office of the hearing examiner for the purpose of affirming, denying or modifying the order.
 There shall be a verbatim record kept of the hearing.
 The hearing examiner shall have such rule-making and other powers necessary for conduct of the hearing as are specified by K.C.C. chapter 20.22.
-The ((office of)) human and civil rights commission shall maintain the action and the order of the ((office of)) human and civil rights commission shall not be presumed correct.
+The office of ((civil rights)) equity and racial and social justice shall maintain the action and the order of the office of ((civil rights)) equity and racial and social justice shall not be presumed correct.
 The hearing examiner's decision shall be based upon a preponderance of the evidence.
 The hearing shall be conducted within a reasonable time after receipt of the certification.
-Written notice of the time and place of the hearing shall be given at least ten days before the date of the hearing to each affected party and to the ((office of)) human and civil rights commission.
+Written notice of the time and place of the hearing shall be given at least ten days before the date of the hearing to each affected party and to the office of ((civil rights)) equity and racial and social justice.